esphome/esphome-docs/components/ethernet.rst

 .. note::

-    If your ethernet board is not designed with an ESP32 built in, changes are you are going to use flying leads, dupont wires, etc. to connect the Ethernet to the ESP32.
+    If your ethernet board is not designed with an ESP32 built in, chances are that you are going to use flying leads, dupont wires, etc. to connect the ethernet to the ESP32.
 This is probably to fail as the ethernet interface uses a high frequency clock signal.
 For more information and wiring details refer to the the link in the *See also* section.